-The small expedition, made up of four men plus Ada, sailed from Nome, Alaska for Wrangel Island in September of 1921.
-Stefansson gave them six months of supplies for a two-year stay on the island according to international law, they needed to stay for two years in order to claim the island.
-Stefansson reassured the crew that six months of supplies would be more than enough because they could hunt and live off the land-plus, he promised to ship more supplies to them in six months.
+The small expedition crew was made up of four men plus Ada.
+Their ship left Nome, Alaska for Wrangel Island in September of 1921.
+Stefansson gave them six months of supplies for a two-year stay on the island.
+According to